-6 Ways to Cut Back on Living Expenses
+6 Quick Ways to Save Money on Living Expenses

 Money Tracking Is Vital

 You cannot effectively cut back on the amount of money that you are spending unless you are properly tracking where it is spent.
-You should be saving receipts of all purchases that you make, so you can see not only where you were spending the money, but the exact items that you are spending money on.
+You need to know how much you spend before you can effectively save any money.
+There are many awesome online tools out there to help you track your money, but the best (in our opinion) is Personal Capital, which is free and also helps you track your investments.
+You can check this out to see how Personal Capital compares to Mint.com.
 Perhaps you are not overspending at the grocery store in general, but are overspending on chips and snacks, which is money that could be better spent on healthier food.
 By analyzing you’re spending in-depth, you can find areas in which you are overspending, and cut them out completely.

 Bundle Your Services